Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 He's doubled his net worth, my dude.

-During during the presidency?
+During the presidency?

 No, I was in the internecine period.

-Uh now, okay, my la my last topic.
+Now, okay, my last topic.

 28% of Zoomers should be alive today, but their mothers killed them.

-Kind of a doer topic.
+Kind of a do-er topic.

 Yeah, okay.

-All right, no one wants to talk about that, but it's true.
+No one wants to talk about that, but it's true.

 Isn't that crazy?

-What do you I don't know, Mr. Davies?
+I don't know, Mr. Davies.

 I actually couldn't tell between those two.